jstuartpieri/Work-collection/README.md

 ![](https://github.com/jstuartpieri/scrapping_carros_olx/blob/master/images/image.png)

 # Project 5) AWS truepower API wind characterists batch run extraction, processing and Analyssis

+AWS Truepower holds a database with huge amount of wind related characteristics measures in a global scope.
+This exercise was done to extract some wanted sites wind characteristics that were used by marketing team to find sites with Tier 1 wind conditions.

 This project was done to marketing intelligence GE Renewable Energy team and it's confidential, so code and image previas can not be disclosed.